realpython/python-guide/docs/writing/structure.rst

 `example <http://docs.python.org/tutorial/modules.html#packages>`_ of how the dot notation should be used in the Python docs.

-If you'd like you could name it as :file:`my_spam.py` but even our friend the underscore should not be seen often in module names.
+If you'd like you could name your module :file:`my_spam.py`, but even our friend the underscore should not be seen often in module names.

-Aside for some naming restrictions, nothing special is required for a Python file to be a module, but the import mechanism needs to be understood in order to use this concept properly and avoid some issues.
+Aside from some naming restrictions, nothing special is required for a Python file to be a module, but you need to understand the import mechanism in order to use this concept properly and avoid some issues.

 Concretely, the ``import modu`` statement will look for the proper file, which is :file:`modu.py` in the same directory as the caller if it exists.
 If it is not